huggingface/hub-docs/docs/hub/webhooks.md

 ## Webhook payloads

-You will receive payloads through the `POST` method on the specified URL, in JSON format.
+After registering a webhook, you will be notified of events via an `HTTP POST` call on the specified URL.
+The payload is encoded in JSON.

 To determine the nature of the event, you can look at the `event` and `domain` fields in the payload.